Alan Dubin

-Alan Dubin is an American vocalist/singer most widely known for his role in the now defunct doom metal band Khanate.
+Alan Dubin is an American vocalist/singer most widely known for his role in drone metal band Khanate.
 He is noted for his tortured and distinctive vocal approach.
 Other bands he has been featured in include OLD and current band Gnaw.

 Dubin is also a professional film/video editor with many credits in TV commercials, shows, films, music videos and more.